AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 ### Elements

-It is possible to change the way how elements are colored when they are being dragged by users.
+You can change the way how elements are colored when they are being dragged by users.

 First, access an [element](Elements) type (except for connectors) or [all elements](Elements/All_Elements).